GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 #### Beat
 Action or Reaction
 You force an armed opponent within your weapon's range to make an opposed [Rflx] check.
 Either participant gets disadvantage on their check if they are within half of their weapon's range.
 Each level of training a participant has with their weapon grants a +1 bonus to their result.
-A failure imposes disadvantage on the next attack the failing particpant makes this round.
+A failure imposes disadvantage on the next attack, beat, or parry the failing particpant makes this round with the weapon.
 A critical failure disarms the failing participant.

 #### Block
 Reaction